Fulton County Schools

 "ClassLink became very important in terms of inspecting what we expected," she explains.
 "Teachers used ClassLink Analytics to monitor student engagement, how much time they were spending in an application, and how many times they logged into it."

+The integration of ClassLink transformed remote learning into a more effective and manageable process, with engagement data helping inform teaching strategies.
 While the unexpected shift to remote learning was challenging, Bell says it was an opportunity to grow and move forward with digital learning.

 "My absolute hope, as a lifelong educator and education technologist, is that remote learning is never weird again.
 It's never an opportunity to wonder, "What do we do?" because we know what to do.
 I hope, going forward, we are motivated to have more digital learning days regardless of circumstances."